cockpit-project/cockpit/doc/protocol.md

  * "response": a response string present in messages from cockpit-ws to a bridge

-The contents of the "challenge" and "response" fields are defined and documented in the reauthorize component.

 Example authorize challenge and response messages:

     {